katurn1/Presidential_Tweets_NLP_Analysis/NLP_writeup.md

 "Political Tomorrow" will use my findings as one part of a bigger project, researching how politicians have and continue to use social media.
 ----------
 ## Data Science Solution
-Build a model using topic modeling and scentiment analysis to gain insite into Trump's twitter history.
+Build a model using topic modeling and sentiment analysis to gain insite into Trump's twitter history.

 ## Data